Winter parking ban

 Applying for a permit

-Interested parties must apply for the permit each year and the application must be approved by the Chief of Police or designated representative.
+Interested parties must apply for the permit each year and the application must be approved by the Streets and Parks Manager or designated representative.
 The applicant must indicate the extenuating circumstances that prevent them from using off-street parking.

 Permit applications can be obtained from the city’s website or the Engineering Office at City Hall.
-Applications can be delivered to the Engineering Office or the Police Department and approved permits picked up at the Engineering Office.
+Applications can be delivered to the Engineering Office and approved permits picked up at the Engineering Office.
 It is important that applicants provide a detailed explanation of the circumstances that justify the need for a permit.

 The winter parking permits are not intended to allow landlords to bypass existing parking requirements for residential rental properties (2 spaces per rental unit – Municipal Code Ch.14, Article III, Div.
 3, § 14-123).